55 Wall Street: Facade

 The facade is composed of ashlar granite masonry.
 The northern and eastern facades are composed of thirteen vertical architectural bays, while the William Street side has ten bays and the Exchange Place side has eight bays.
 Most of the bays contain one window on each floor.
-There is an entrance for office tenants at 53 Wall Street, on the west side of the building.
+There is an entrance for office tenants at 53 Wall Street, in the western portion of the building.
 The central entrance at 55 Wall Street connects with the former banking room.

 A cornice and various entablatures wrap around the entire facade.
 Two colonnades face Wall Street, but the other three facades on William Street, Exchange Place, and Hanover Street have no colonnades.
 Instead, these sides contain pilasters between each bay on the second and third stories, except for the center bay, which is a large arched window.
 When McKim, Mead & White expanded the building, the pilasters were extended to the fourth through seventh stories of these facades.